fmoliveira/delightful-fediverse-apps/watchlist-for-activitypub-apps.md

 * :heavy_check_mark: [**FitTrackee**](https://github.com/SamR1/FitTrackee) ([Fedi account](https://mastodon.social/@SamR1)): A simple self-hosted workout / activity tracker.
 (Still considering AP support, see [issue](https://github.com/SamR1/FitTrackee/issues/16)) `GPL-3.0, Python`

+* :ghost: [**Indienet**](https://source.ind.ie/indienet) - [homepage](https://web.archive.org/web/20190507034117/https://indienet.info/) - abandoned in favour of [Tincan development](https://small-tech.org/research-and-development)

+* :ghost: [**Numa**](https://github.com/numaverse/numaverse-gateway/issues/3) - built on Ethereum blockchain but intended to federate with AP.
+No commits since April 2018.
+No reply on issue about AP compatibility testing from May 8.
+Homepage now a spam site

+* :ghost: [**Pantheon**](https://github.com/TGNThump/Pantheon): Platform for building communities.
+No commits -  since September 2019

 #### Is it Alive?

 Projects inactive **for over a year**, or officially abandoned.
 Any information that can help us clarify whether these projects are still alive is much appreciated.

-* :ghost: [Acorde](https://github.com/polymerwitch/Acorde) - federated social music platform.
-Almost a year has passed since the initial commit

-* :ghost: [ActivityPub.jl](https://github.com/Matt5sean3/ActivityPub.jl) - AP support in the Julia language by [@Matt5sean3](https://rva.party/@Matt5sean3), no commits since August, 2018.
+* :ghost: [**ActivityPub.jl**](https://github.com/Matt5sean3/ActivityPub.jl) - AP support in the Julia language by [@Matt5sean3](https://rva.party/@Matt5sean3), no commits since August, 2018.
 Project is [missing, presumed dead](https://github.com/Matt5sean3/ActivityPub.jl/issues/1).

-* :ghost: [Agora](https://github.com/scenaristeur/agora): [Home page](https://scenaristeur.github.io/agora), developed by [@spoggy@mstdn.fr](https://mstdn.fr/@spoggy).
+* :ghost: [**Agora**](https://github.com/scenaristeur/agora): [Home page](https://scenaristeur.github.io/agora),  POC to use ActivityPub on top of the Solid Platform. - developed by [@spoggy@mstdn.fr](https://mstdn.fr/@spoggy).
 Latest commit - June 2020

-* :ghost: [Anancus](https://gitlab.com/tuxether/anancus): By [@tuxether](https://floss.social/@tuxether), Link aggregator, [discontinued](https://gitlab.com/tuxether/anancus/issues/2)?

-* :ghost: [Calendar-social](https://gitea.polonkai.eu/gergely/calendar-social/) - was definitely planning to [implement AP](https://gitea.polonkai.eu/gergely/calendar-social/issues/122).
-Missing, [presumed discontinued](https://gitea.polonkai.eu/gergely/calendar-social/issues/123)

-* :ghost: [CloutStream](https://web.archive.org/web/20180808152307/http://cloutstream.com/) - proposed by [@mwpdx](https://mstdn.io/@mwpdx/100591379202470027) as a federated replacement for LinkedIn.
+* :ghost: [**CloutStream**](https://web.archive.org/web/20180808152307/http://cloutstream.com/) - proposed by [@mwpdx](https://mstdn.io/@mwpdx/100591379202470027) as a professional social network, federated replacement for LinkedIn.
 Both @cloutstream and @mwpdx Mastodon.social accounts appears to have been removed from the server, all the project tools appear to be down, or removed from the host

-* :ghost: [Distbin](https://github.com/gobengo/distbin) ([site](https://distbin.com)): Post bin.
-Latest commit - September 2019. `Apache-2.0, Typescript`

-* :ghost: [exlibris](https://github.com/exlibris-fed/exlibris): A social network dedicated to tracking and discussing what you're reading, based on [go-fed](https://go-fed.org) (development stalled, see [this toot](https://mastodon.social/web/statuses/105567590537815892)).
-Latest commit - October 2020 `MIT, Go`

-* :ghost: [fed](https://github.com/kissen/fed): Trying to be a basic twitter-like service that works with ActivityPub.
-Based on [Go-Fed](https://go-fed.org) `GPL-3.0, Go`

-* :ghost: [FedEvent](https://github.com/shiburizu/fedevent): A prototype for federating event information

-* :ghost: [FediQuest](https://shapegoal.org/matejlach/fediQ-server) ([site](https://shapegoal.org)): A federated alternative to traditionally centralized question & answer platforms, such as Quora/StackOverflow. `GPL-3.0, Go`

-* :ghost: [Fontina](https://github.com/beta-phenylethylamine/fontina) - proposed as a photo-sharing social media network.
-GH repo has gone read-only, and now says "dead project"

-* :ghost: [GangGo](https://git.feneas.org/ganggo/federation/issues/17)  - Seems to have settled on using [Go-Fed for AP federation](https://git.feneas.org/ganggo/activity).
-Developer has suspended development for the foreseeable future

-* :ghost: [Indienet](https://source.ind.ie/indienet) - [homepage](https://web.archive.org/web/20190507034117/https://indienet.info/) - abandoned in favour of [Tincan development](https://small-tech.org/research-and-development)

-* :ghost: [Kitsune](https://github.com/valerauko/kitsune): early alpha; no commits since November 2018; homepage down

-* :ghost: [Lamia](https://github.com/Scarly-Crow/lamia): Distributed blogging, polls, and status updates powered by activitypub, python, the gay agenda, and snake women. `AGPL-3.0, Python`

-* :ghost: [Marmota](https://gitlab.com/Nefix/marmota/issues?label_name=ActivityPub): Streaming service like Spotify.
-No commits -  since March 2019

-* :ghost: [NoteIn](https://github.com/notein/NoteIn): No commits since October 2018

-* :ghost: [Numa](https://github.com/numaverse/numaverse-gateway/issues/3) - built on Ethereum blockchain but intended to federate with AP.
-No commits since April 2018.
-No reply on issue about AP compatibility testing from May 8.
-Homepage now a spam site

-* :ghost: [Pantheon](https://github.com/TGNThump/Pantheon): Platform for building communities.
-No commits -  since September 2019

-* :ghost: [Places.pub](https://github.com/w3c/activitypub/issues/282): AP implementation testing tool?
+* :ghost: [**Places.pub**](https://github.com/w3c/activitypub/issues/282): AP implementation testing tool?

-* :ghost: [Prismo](https://gitlab.com/prismosuite/prismo) ([Fedi account](https://mastodon.social/@prismo)): Link aggregator.
-Latest update - May 2019. `AGPL-3.0, Ruby`

-* :ghost: [PeerPx](https://github.com/peerpx): Social network for photographers (alternative to 500px / Flickr); Latest commit - October 2018

-* :ghost: [Pubcast](https://github.com/pubcast/pubcast) ([site](https://pubcast.pub)): Podcasting platform that allows people to listen to podcasts in a new way.
-Latest commit - March 2019. `MPL-2.0, Go`

-* :ghost: [Pylodon](https://github.com/rowanlupton/pylodon) - Flask-based (Python) ActivityPub server , [source code also on GitLab](https://gitlab.com/rowanlupton/pylodon), no updates on either repo for about a year, nor on their [Smilodon client app](https://github.com/rowanlupton/smilodon)

-* :ghost: [Quit.im](https://quit.im) - this was a photo-sharing web client for a GNU social server, rather than a completely separate app.
+* :ghost: [**Quit.im**](https://quit.im) - this was a photo-sharing web client for a GNU social server, rather than a completely separate app.
 It would become an AP implementation when the AP plug-in for GS is done, but it's been obsoleted by the release of PixelFed

-* :ghost: :heavy_check_mark: [reel2bits](https://github.com/rhaamo/reel2bits) ([site](https://reel2bits.org)): Music and podcast hosting, `AGPL-3.0, Python`

-* :ghost: [Smilodon](https://gitlab.com/tuxcrafting/smilodon) (server by Tuxcraft) - abandoned by developer "I'm now [working on Sminos](https://gitlab.com/tuxcrafting/sminos/issues/1) and so this will probably be 100% abandoned.
-There's not much to salvage, its code is cancer."
-Sminos appears to have never got beyond the initial commits

-* :ghost: [un chapeau](https://gitlab.com/marnanel/un_chapeau/-/issues/17): Server for the Mastodon protocol, implemented in Django.
-Latest commit - May 2019. `AGPL-3.0, Python`

 ## Sources